 The Property Investor Visa is issued by the Dubai land Department and is a two-year renewable visa.

-The Six Months’ Residency Visa is issued by the relevant immigration authority of the emirates and is a Six Months Multi-Entry Visa.
+The relevant immigration authority of the emirates will issue the Six Months UAE Multi-Entry Visa for the property owners.
 It is a visitor visa that allows multiple entries to the UAE.

 1. Property Value